 Forecast your resources’ output to make sure they’ll cope with their work

-- Check whether a certain group can fulfil the demand with the help of the Future load graph.
+- Check whether a certain group can fulfill the demand with the help of the Future Load Graph.

-- Protect your teams from improper workload in the future: eliminate both overload and idleness and avoid it in the future with the Future load graph.
-Its work is based on predictive analytics that use historical information, real-time requirements, and the future data to make predictions.
+- Protect your teams from improper workload in the future: eliminate both overload and idleness and avoid it in the future with the Future Load Graph.
+Its work is based on predictive analytics that uses historical information, real-time requirements, and future data to make predictions.

 Examine output and load changes over time

 - Examine the output produced by the team members with the Historical Load Graph.